-Prime Minister Rishi Sunak announced today, 29 January 2024, plans for disposable vapes to be banned in the UK as part of the Government’s efforts to tackle the rise in youth vaping.
+Prime Minister Rishi Sunak previously announced plans for disposable vapes to be banned in the UK as part of the Government’s efforts to tackle the rise in youth vaping.
+Following the call for a general election, confirmation of whether this proposed ban will go ahead remain up in the air.
+Until the next parliamentary session opens we will not know whether the reformed government plan to table the statutory instrument which could bring the disposable vapes into law.

 Evapo CEO, Andrej Kuttruf, said: